peter95514/oop_assign7/README.md

 Victory Condition: Enter the blue zone without being spotted.
 Failure Condition: Being seen by any enemy or caught in a recon scan.

+### Controls

+Use the W, A, S, and D keys to move your character:

+W – Move up

+A – Move left

+S – Move down

+D – Move right

+Plan your moves carefully—every step could bring you closer to safety… or right into danger.

 ## Compile and Run
 Before compiling the program, in **Project Folder**:
 ```console